triSYCL/sycl/sycl/doc/GettingStartedIPblocksDeisgn.md

 ## Environnement Setup

-The only requirement for environnement setup is that there is a vitis_hls in the PATH. if you already have a setup for this you can use it.
+The only requirement for environment setup is that there is a vitis_hls in the PATH. if you already have a setup for this you can use it.

-otherwise you need somthing like like
+otherwise you need something like:
 ```bash
 # Fill the version and path of Vitis/Vivado
 export XILINX_VERSION=2021.2